Bobby Cox: Toronto Blue Jays (1982–1985)

 Cox joined the Toronto Blue Jays in 1982, who steadily improved over the four years of his management.
 Cito Gaston was brought in as a coach for the team because of Cox, and Gaston would be named manager of the Jays years later.
-In 1985, Cox's fourth season with the club, the Blue Jays finished in first place in the American League East.
+In 1983, Cox led the Blue Jays to the first winning record in franchise history.
+In 1985, Cox's fourth season with the club, the Blue Jays finished in first place in the American League East, the franchise's first division title m.
 That season, the American League Championship Series was expanded to a best-of-seven format after 16 seasons of a best-of-five format.
 This change ultimately made the difference when Cox's Blue Jays became only the fifth team to lose a playoff series after leading three games to one to the Kansas City Royals, with the decision by Dick Howser to counter Cox's platooning by starting a right-handed pitcher before going with left-handed relievers in the middle innings proving key.

-He finished his stint as manager with a record of 355 wins and 292 losses for his regular season record.
-Cox left to return to Atlanta as a general manager, and he was replaced in Toronto by Jimy Williams.
+After the 1985 season, the Braves asked for permission to ask him about their general manager position, which Toronto allowed despite nearly signing Cox for the next season.
+While he didn't think he would be going, he ultimately came to accept their idea.
+On October 22, 1985, Cox left to return to Atlanta as general manager; he stated that a key reason was to be closer to his family, who had continued to live in suburban Marietta, Georgia.
+Cox and incoming manager Chuck Tanner both received five-year contracts from Turner.
+Cox finished his stint as Jays manager with a record of 355 wins and 292 losses for his regular season record.
+Cox was replaced in Toronto by Jimy Williams.

 Second stint with the Atlanta Braves (1986–2010)

 General manager

-After the Blue Jays' elimination, Cox returned to the Braves as general manager.
-After going through two managers over the course of less than five years with disastrous results in attendance and outlook, Cox fired Russ Nixon in June 1990 and named himself field manager.
+After going through two managers over the course of less than five years with disastrous results in attendance and performance, Cox fired Russ Nixon in June 1990 and named himself field manager.
 Cox had spent the prior four seasons accumulating talented players, including Tom Glavine, Steve Avery, John Smoltz, Ron Gant, and David Justice.
 He was also responsible for drafting Chipper Jones with the first overall pick in the 1990 draft.
-After the season, he handed the general manager's post to Kansas City Royals general manager John Schuerholz.
+After the 1990 season, he handed the general manager's post to Kansas City Royals general manager John Schuerholz.